View Margaret Yopp's Obituary on portsmouth-dailytimes.com and share memories

-She was a dietary supervisor for Crystal Care Nursing Home in Portsmouth.
+She retired as dietary supervisor for Crystal Care Nursing Home in Portsmouth, OH.

 Along with her parents she is preceded in death by three brothers, Jerry Bourne, Bobby Bourne and Buddy Bourne and one sister, Bettie Bourne.

-Funeral services will be held 1:00 P.M, Tuesday, December 17, 2019 at Crockett L. Reed Funeral Home in South Shore, Kentucky.
-Burial will follow at Siloam Cemetery in South Shore.
-Visitation will be two hours before the service beginning at 11:00 A.M.
+Funeral services will be held 1:00 p.m.
+Tuesday, December 17, 2019 at Crockett L. Reed Funeral Home in South Shore.
+Visitation will be two hours before the service beginning at 11 a.m.